 Statement of authorship: RMD and SKME conceived the analysis; HY devised the algorithm to sample the feasible set, reviewed the coded implementation, and wrote the explanatory vignette; RMD conducted the analyses and wrote the first draft of the manuscript; all authors contributed substantively to revisions.

-Data accessibility statement: All data used are available publicly via GitHub and figshare.
+Data accessibility statement: All data used are available publicly via Zenodo and figshare.
+Upon publication, all code and data will be archived and made publicly available via Zenodo.

 Keywords: Species abundance distributions; feasible set; combinatorics; macroecology; constraints